mbest1813/documentation/v2/clickstream/destinations/amazon-redshift.md

 4. Click on "Add Connection Type"

-5. Authorize Astronomer to write into your Redshift Port by inputting our IP Addresses: 52.20.96.13 and 35.236.193.215
+5. Authorize MetaRouter to write into your Redshift Port by inputting our IP Addresses: 52.20.96.13 and 35.236.193.215

 **EC2-VPC**